theandrelima/nornflow/docs/core_concepts.md

 local_tasks: ["tasks"]
 local_filters: ["filters"]
 local_hooks: ["hooks"]
+local_blueprints: ["blueprints"]
 ```

 ## Catalogs

-NornFlow automatically discovers and builds catalogs of available tasks, workflows, and filters based on your configuration.
-These catalogs are central to NornFlow's operation, allowing you to reference tasks and filters by name in your workflows.
+NornFlow automatically discovers and builds catalogs of available tasks, workflows, filters, and blueprints based on your configuration.
+These catalogs are central to NornFlow's operation, allowing you to reference these NornFlow assets with ease throughout workflows.

 ### Task Catalog